octopus-network/octopus-docs/src/guides/appchain-develop.md

 ## Appchain Development Guide

-Let's lay out what we are going to do over the course of this tutorial.
-We will:
+In this tutorial, we will:

 1. Setup the development environment for the Appchain;
-2. Implement the application logic of the Appchain;
+2. Integrate an application into the Appchain;
 3. Start the local network of the Appchain;

-### Setup the development environment of the Appchain
+### Setup the Development Environment of the Appchain

-It is encouraged that to implement the Appchain node based on the [Barnacle](https://github.com/octopus-network/barnacle) that the template is developed by the Octopus Network.
-Barnacle is the same as the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), and it is a minimal working Substrate node, with which you can quickly start building your own custom blockchain.
-The front-end of the Appchain can be developed based on the [Front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template) which is built using ReactJS.
+It's suggested to start an Appchain node based on the [Barnacle](https://github.com/octopus-network/barnacle) which is a template developed by the Octopus Network team.
+Based on the [Substrate node template](https://github.com/substrate-developer-hub/substrate-node-template), Barnacle is a minimal working Appchain node template for developers to quickly start their own Appchain.
+The frontend of the Appchain can be developed based on the [Front-end template](https://github.com/substrate-developer-hub/substrate-front-end-template).

-First, setup a Rust development environment.
+#### Setup a Rust Development Environment.

-Note: Substrate development is easiest on Unix-based operating systems like macOS or Linux and it is highly recommend to use Windows Subsystem Linux (WSL) and follow the instructions for Ubuntu/Debian.
+Note: Substrate development is easiest on Unix-based operating systems like macOS or Linux and it is highly recommended to use Windows Subsystem Linux (WSL) and follow the instructions for Ubuntu/Debian.

-For most users, you can execute the following commands through automated scripts.
+For most users, you can execute the following commands to install the environment.

 `curl [https://getsubstrate.io](https://getsubstrate.io/) -sSf | bash -s - --fast`

-For more information, you can refer to the [Installation Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/) in the Substrate Developer Center.
+For more information, please refer to the [Installation Guide](https://substrate.dev/docs/en/knowledgebase/getting-started/) in the Substrate Developer Center.

-Second, install the Barnacle as the Appchain node template.
+#### Install the Barnacle Template.

 ```yaml
 git clone --depth 1 https://github.com/octopus-network/barnacle.git